Embee-Software-Private-Limited/TeamsApp.PatientManagement/README.md

 - Set aside the manual paperwork and keep track of patient records, it will help doctors to keep track of patient current and previous health-related medical history records.
 - Doctors and Nurses will get a better experience from the initial phase of registration to the time they are discharged.
-- Manage all the hospital’s operations, even with fewer human resources.
-Moreover, this will also limit human interference in the system, resulting in lower operational costs and less leakage.
 - No risks of data loss and patients' data remains completely protected.
 Everything is done through a secure system, only authorized individuals have access to the specific data collection.
 - With a centralized system, doctors, administrative personnel, and other employees can access data in real-time, enabling them to make the best decisions possible.